Tower of Hanoi: Variations

-Adjacent pegs
+Linear Hanoi

 If all moves must be between adjacent pegs (i.e. given pegs A, B, C, one cannot move directly between pegs A and C), then moving a stack of n disks from peg A to peg C takes 3n − 1 moves.
 The solution uses all 3n valid positions, always taking the unique move that does not undo the previous move.
 The position with all disks at peg B is reached halfway, i.e. after (3n − 1) / 2 moves.

 Cyclic Hanoi

-In Cyclic Hanoi, we are given three pegs (A, B, C), which are arranged as a circle with the clockwise and the counterclockwise directions being defined as A – B – C – A and A – C – B – A respectively.
+In Cyclic Hanoi, we are given three pegs (A, B, C), which are arranged as a circle with the clockwise and the counterclockwise directions being defined as A – B – C – A and A – C – B – A, respectively.
 The moving direction of the disk must be clockwise.
 It suffices to represent the sequence of disks to be moved.
 The solution can be found using two mutually recursive procedures:

 To move n disks counterclockwise to the neighbouring target peg: